yogastama/challenge-cp-wegodev/README.md

-# challange-cp-wegodev
+# challenge-cp-wegodev
-Challange Company Profile Wegodev
+Challenge Company Profile Wegodev

 To run this application :
 - Use live server, do not immediately click on the index.html file